jimmerioles/bitcoin-currency-converter-php/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-A simple and lightweight bitcoin to currency converter and vice versa based on current exchange rates from your chosen provider: Coinbase, Coindesk, Bitpay and etc.
+A simple, lightweight, extensible and fast bitcoin to currency converter and vice versa based on current exchange rates from your chosen provider: Coinbase, Coindesk, Bitpay and etc.

+## Features
+* Convert Bitcoin to any currency (fiat or another cryptocurrency).
+* Convert any currency (fiat or another cryptocurrency) to Bitcoin.
+* Swap different exchange rates providers: Coinbase, Coindesk, Bitpay.
+* Baked-in caching (default: filesystem).
+* Everything is swappable and extendable.

 ## Install